PowerDNS/pdns/docs/settings.rst

 ``webserver-address``
 ---------------------

+.. versionchanged:: 4.9.6
+  now also accepts any socket type (ipv4, ipv6, unix, etc.) supported by systemd via the ``fd:FD`` and ``fdgram:FD`` syntax.

 -  IP Address
 -  Default: 127.0.0.1

 IP Address or path to UNIX domain socket for webserver/API to listen on.

+If the address starts with ``fd:`` or ``fdgram:``, any remaining characters are assumed to be a base-10-encoded file descriptor number that references the corresponding socket of stream or datagram type respectively.
+To be able to use such sockets, do not forget to install a systemd socket file with matching

+``Listen*`` options

 .. _setting-webserver-allow-from: